Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 If you come into polyamory already legally married, a certain amount of unavoidable couple’s privilege is baked in.
 Open Relating defines couple’s privilege as: “the largely unchallenged mainstream acceptance of the inherent importance and supremacy of a dyad relationship (mostly exclusive and primarily between a woman and a man).”

 I’ve known some couples take the extreme step of getting a divorce (while remaining in a romantic relationship) in order to eliminate this couple’s privilege.
 If you want to take this step, go in with your eyes open.
 By removing legal marriage, you potentially lose literally hundreds of legal and financial protections.
 Make sure you have an alternative plan and don’t do something this drastic as a symbolic gesture without thinking it through.
+It’s entirely possible to make polyamory work in a way that’s fair, including financially, even when marriage is involved.

 Whether or not it makes sense for you to marry is a highly personal choice.
 If you live with and share finances with one partner, you might decide it’s the smart choice for the two of you.
-Conversely, you might decide you never want to marry – because you disagree with the institution, because of the hierarchy it can imply, or for another reason.
+Conversely, you might decide you never want to marry—because you disagree with the institution, because of the hierarchy it can imply, or for another reason.
 If you’re solo polyamorous, a relationship anarchist, or otherwise prefer high levels of independence and autonomy, you might also make the personal decision that legally entangling your financial life with another person is off limits.

 This stuff is complex.
 It’s also different in every country or state.
 I cannot stress this enough: get professional advice.